 Tom also passed along some information about Michael Nesmith's concerts that took place in Australia in 1977.
 The tour was being conducted on the strength of the "Rio" single in the Australian charts, where it had gone Top 10.
 (Not to mention the historical significance of Nesmith's video work at this time.)
 The album from which it came, From a Radio Engine to a Photon Wing, had attained gold status in Australia, which Tom thinks meant sales of 20,000 or more at that time.

 Nesmith arrived in Australia in November 1977 to perform 11 concerts.
 He was reunited with First National Band drummer John Ware for the tour, and most shows took place in 1,000-1,500 seaters.
-Here's a list of venues and cities, courtesy of a poster from Tom's collection:
+A list of venues and cities, courtesy of a poster from Tom's collection, appears below:

 Here are Tom's recollections about the show: